coderForLife-A1/Backend-Task-1/README.md

 2. POST /to-dos → Adds a new task with a unique ID.
 3. DELETE /to-dos/:id → Deletes a task by its ID.
-This demonstrates basic CRUD operations: o Create → Add a task o Read → View all tasks o Delete → Remove a task
+This demonstrates basic CRUD operations:
+- Create → Add a task
+- Read → View all tasks
+- Delete → Remove a task